 Heritage collection 2019 - Lacoste

 The young generation, especially those born after 1995, succumbed to oversized sweatshirts, slouchy zip-up hoodies and other tracksuits.
-This new must-have seduces Gen Zers for their bold design, convenience and, most of all, their gender-fluid message.
+This new must-have paired with sneakers seduces Gen Zers for their bold design, convenience and, most of all, their gender-fluid message.
 As engaged as open-minded, these kids challenge the silhouette status quo and speak in favor of equality activism rather than standardization.

 Brands should consider this new paradigm pushed by Zers and launch gender-neutral items beyond solely feminization of masculine apparels